 If you believe that the yellowing is a problem and not just a natural part of your plants lifecycle it’s time to start troubleshooting the plant.

-Other reasons your plant may have yellow leaves include:
+Other reasons why your bamboo plants may have yellow leaves

 There still could be more reasons why your bamboo is turning yellow.
 Because there are so many little factors that could influence your bamboos health, we have to let you determine if one of these could be an issue.

 It might be that your bamboo is just planted at the wrong spot.
 Maybe it is too sunny or the contrary.
 It also could be too windy for the stems or other chemicals used in the surrounding environment.

 Obviously, soggy soil can be amended, but some things like too much sun or not enough can be difficult to remedy and remedies are really only best attempted when nothing else works.

 Again, it always depends on the bamboo species you have in your backyard.
 The trick with the acidic soil may not apply to you because you have Shibatea bamboo.
 Your Chimonobambusa bamboo may turn yellow because you placed it in direct sunlight, which on the other hand, Phyllostachys bamboo would love.

 We hope this will help you to take care of your yellowing bamboo plants!